A red brick colonial home in fall, depicting a colonial-style house in an autumnal setting.

 A general warranty deed is the gold standard of property transfers.
 This type of deed is overwhelmingly used in residential purchases.
 Most lenders require a warranty deed for properties they finance.
 It offers buyers the greatest possible protection from future claims against the title.

-For example, if two owners ago there were fines issued because of code violations, or the owner failed to pay homeowners association (HOA) fees, as the new owner, you won’t be responsible for paying them after taking ownership of the property.
+For example, if a past owner was issued fines because of code violations, or the owner failed to pay homeowners association (HOA) fees, as the new owner, you won’t be responsible for paying them after taking ownership of the property.

 2. Special Warranty Deed

-“Special” sounds good, but a special warranty deed is a less beneficial transfer of ownership to a prospective buyer.
+A special warranty deed is a less beneficial transfer of ownership to a prospective buyer.
 It guarantees there has been no encumbrance of the property during the grantor’s ownership of the property.
-It doesn’t make any representations for anything that transpired before their ownership.
+It doesn’t cover anything that happened before their ownership.

 These deeds are commonly used by temporary owners like banks who have acquired properties through foreclosure.